Students, teachers and parents in Howard County are getting a lesson about politics in a place normally reserved for reading, writing and arithmetic.

 Many schoolchildren were sent home last week with a new kind of homework assignment, to give their parents fliers warning of millions of dollars in possible spending cuts for education because of Ecker's proposed schools budget.

-The fliers did not say that the specific cuts described -- such as losing some programs for gifted students,charging for sports participation and forcing children to walk farther to school or buses -- were suggested by school officials, not Ecker.
+The fliers did not say that the specific cuts described -- such as losing some gifted programs, charging for sports participation and forcing children to walk farther to school or buses -- were suggested by school officials, not Ecker.

 Students at Dunloggin Middle School were sent home with instructions to have their parents sign form letters complaining to the County Council and bring the letters back to school.